Thuggonaut/42IC_Exams/README.md

 ## ft_atoi_base
 - Account for:
-	1. `int result` to store final result
+	1. `int result` to store final result, and is accumulated.
 	2. `int sign`
 	3. `int value` to store digit value of current character when iterating through each character.
 	4. Check for each character, if digit, LC or UC.
 Formula of `value` for each: